They call themselves Men Going Their Own Way and they dislike feminism so much they are grabbing their balls and going home.

 Celibacy, which they refer to as Men Going Monk, is another option discussed routinely on the forum especially among the devout going their own way.
 For the extremely religious, being MGTOW causes a little bit of a conundrum.
 You can't have sex out of marriage, but you have also vowed not to get married, so you're essentially up virgin's creek without a paddle.
 Going monk isn't just for the religious—some men have also talked themselves into celibacy because they can't have sex without love but can never love a woman.

-"Myself, I hate getting associated with women in any form, be it relationships or sex, moreover i [sic] can't have sex with a girl that i don't love," writes forum user rorick.
+"Myself, I hate getting associated with women in any form, be it relationships or sex, moreover i [sic] can't have sex with a girl that i don't love," wrote forum user rorick.
 "I'm kind of old school here, or may be that is how i was born.
 Therefore for me to have sex i need to love her, so to love a girl i should throw away all my logical thinking and turn myself into a mangina, which i never wanted to be, hence i stayed virgin."

 Again, like Men's Rights Activists, some followers made their way to the MGTOW community out of completely spiteful reasons, but others have found themselves in the group after tough situations.
 Some have lost their kids in a custody battle and others have had their lives shredded by divorce proceedings.
 Some of these men credit the brotherhood they find within MGTOW as the catalyst that stopped them from ending their lives.